-Karol K. Weaver, Ph.D., Associate Professor of History, coordinator
+Anna Andes, Ph.D., Associate Professor of Theatre

 - To use gender as a tool of analysis. - To emphasize gender and how it intersects with race, class, ethnicity, sexual orientation, religion, nationality, geography and other identity markers. - To demonstrate the connections between theory and practice.